 Individuals who believe they have been discriminated against or harassed based on protected characteristics covered by this policy may make reports as follows:

-- Concerns about the conduct of a student or student organization under this policy can be brought to the Office of Student Rights and Responsibilities.
+- Concerns about the conduct of a student or student organization under this policy can be brought to Student Rights & Responsibilities.

 Email: [email protected]